JasminDreasond/ForPromise-JS/README.md

 });
 ```

-### Execute a "For Script" with extra "For Scripts" functions
+### Execute a "For Script" with extra "For Scripts" functions.
 ```js
 // For Promise
 const forPromise = require('for-promise');